3YOURMIND/django-migration-linter/README.md

 ## Integration

-One can either integrate the linter in the CI and the `lintmigrations` command, or detect incompatibilities during generation with
+One can either integrate the linter in the CI using its `lintmigrations` command, or detect incompatibilities during generation of migrations with
 ```
 $ python manage.py makemigrations --lint